mlandis/revbayes_fossils/README.md

 ### Workshop structure

-This workshop lesson was originally designed by Tracy Heath, Will Pett, and April Wright.
+This workshop was originally developed by Tracy Heath, Will Pett, and April Wright.
 Workshop itinerary was forked from https://github.com/ssb2017/revbayes_fossils.